History Careers and Internships

 Only a small number of positions are available for teaching historians.
 The employment trend is increasing for historians in archival work and in other types of work.
 Some history majors will work as trainees in administration and management positions in government and in private industry.
 Others will enter a post-baccalaureate program in one of the many growing fields such as planning, management and international business.

-The internship program of the Department of History is designed to give competent, interested students an opportunity to participate in an approved off-campus learning and work situation which relates to the major.
+Our internship program is designed to give competent, interested students an opportunity to participate in an approved off-campus learning and work situation which relates to the major.
 The program offers the student an opportunity to relate course work and major requirements to their application in the working world.
-See HIST 444 in the course listings.
-A maximum of three (3) credits may be applied to the elective credits needed in the major program.
-Any remaining credits apply as general electives toward graduation.
-Students interested in the internship program should contact the department as early as possible to apply for the program.

 The Program Committee, in discussing an Internship program for interested History students, has agreed on the following guidelines: